Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### 404 error page

-- A 404 error page has been created which is displayed if the user enters a url that does not exist.
+- A 404 error page is presented when users enter a non-existent URL.
-- Returns user to mainpage via .... button
+- Users are redirected to the main page with the option to continue playing via the "Let's Play the Game" button.
 - User stories covered: 15

 <details><summary>See feature</summary>